vincentdavis/vpower/README.md

 * USBError: could not claim interface
   * Make sure the device is not in use by other app
   * Unplug and replug the ANT+ stick
+* Stuck on "Starting ANT node"
+  * Unplug and replug the ANT+ stick

 Original [README.md](https://github.com/dhague/vpower/blob/master/README.md)